Hammered at Arsenal and destroying Man United - five key games in Chelsea's title triumph

 It was billed as the last major stumbling block on Chelsea's road to the title but, in the end, they barely broke their stride.

-A defeat to Ronald Koeman's in-form side would have left Tottenham knowing that a win against Arsenal in the north London derby later that day would cut the gap at the top to one point with four games to play.
+A defeat to Ronald Koeman's in-form side would have left Tottenham knowing that a win against Arsenal in the derby later in the day would cut the gap at the top to one point with four games to play.

-The scores were deadlocked for over an hour before Pedro, not for the first time, struck a brilliant goal from distance and Cahill and Willian made the result safe at Goodison Park.
+The scores were deadlocked for over an hour before Pedro, not for the first time, struck a brilliant goal from distance before Gary Cahill and Willian made the result safe at Goodison Park.

 Spurs went on to beat Arsenal 2-0 but it made little difference, with Chelsea knowing that nine points from remaining matches against Middlesbrough, West Brom, Watford and Sunderland would see the blue ribbons tied to the trophy.
 Tottenham's loss at West Ham saw that timescale shorten, leading to Chelsea's coronation in the West Midlands.